 The underground man plays a game with Liza, a prostitute who moved to St. Petersburg from a poor provincial town.
 When they first meet at a brothel, he has just been slighted by his friends and in retaliation, has determined to intercept them here and challenge one of his aggressors to a duel.
 All the while, as he makes his way to the brothel, the repercussions of his decision send him spiralling down a slope of desperation, so that when he meets the naive and chaste-hearted Liza, he uses her to assuage his own humiliation.
 For “how can I fail to get the better of such a young soul?” he assures himself, with the conviction that “[it] was the game that fascinated me most of all”.
 So he flatters her, tries to get at her innermost thoughts.
 First he paints pictures of a happier, idealised life; which Liza, abashed and pure, timidly mocks.
 Angered, he maliciously paints a picture of the brutality of her life to come as a prostitute and sorrowful death, shovelled into the earth in an unmarked grave.
 As he finally breaks her will, he offers her his address and an invitation to his home.
 But the offer is just the culmination of the game for him; a triumph and domination over her.
 When the young girl does visit him, he continues his pathetic manipulation of her feelings and emotions so that she finally succumbs to his moral and physical violation of her.
 And even though this final act of humiliation was borne of an “envious hatred of her”, for he was seeking to deface that very same compassionate ideal which in himself he found so unattainable.1

 Man strives on earth for an ideal which is contrary to his nature.Dostoevsky, PSS, April 16, 1864 notebook4

 The quest for beauty is the central driving force of our lives.
 Beauty as an ideal is the compass that guides us, in the absence of any goal.
 We yearn for beauty and perfection most when we are in the midst or strife and struggle.
 We strive for a higher aesthetic beauty: beauty that is pleasing because it offers harmony and is eternal.
 But beauty at its core is balance.
 The pleasure of tranquility and harmony must be balanced by discord and struggle.
-For it is in uncertainty and the questing for a better life that we are most alive.
+For it is in uncertainty in the questing for a better life that we are most alive.
 Pleasure and pain are two sides of the same coin and you cannot have one without the other.
 Consciousness, the essence of life, is only sustained for as long as there is an ebb and flow of stimulus that evokes an agreeable, disagreeable, or mixed state in us.
 The French psychologist Théodule-Armand Ribot postulated that pleasure and pain are only the signs that our tendencies are being satisfied or crossed 5.
 Tendencies for him were that which lie deepest within us and reveal the true personality of our character.
 All aesthetically beautiful things can evoke pleasure and pain; conversely, the same is true of the monstrous, the barbaric, and the villainous.
 Consequently, our morality and truth is only that which coincides with our feeling of beauty and with the ideal in which we embody it.
 It is then not a stretch to imagine how a man could find pleasure in ugliness, violence, bloodshed, and falsely call it beauty.
 The underground man in the introductory passage seeks to destroy in Liza that lofty ideal of compassion that he finds so vile in himself, for we project and perceive negatively in others that which we reject in ourselves.
 Hedonism fails because it strives for pleasure to the exclusion of pain.
 Simone de Beauvoir would categorise the underground man as a Nihilist6.
 When we shun either pleasure or pain wholly, we destroy the delicate balance

-Jackson, R. L. (2013).
-Close Encounters: Essays on Russian Literature.
-Academic Studies Press.↩
+Robert Jackson, Close Encounters: Essays on Russian Literature Jackson, Academic Studies Press, 2013.↩